shun3168/moros-virtio/README.md

 ## Usage

-Place any png file to src/image with the name "picture.png"
+Place your desired PNG image file (e.g., my_image.png) into src/image/ and rename it to picture.png.

 Build the image to `disk.img`: